What are the common beliefs, if any, of Silver Sage?

-We have 16 homes, 12 in our main building that also contains our common house.
-We also have two duplexes across the courtyard from our main building, each containing two homes.
+We have 16 homes, 12 in our main building that also contains our Common House.
+We also have two duplexes across the courtyard from our main building, each containing two homes plus a rental basement apartment.
 Like the rest of the Holiday Neighborhood, Silver Sage is a combination of market rate homes and homes designated as permanently affordable under Boulder’s housing program.
 Our homes range widely in size from about 850 square feet to about 2200 square feet.
 They feature solar hot water heating as well as senior-friendly and energy efficient appliances and fixtures.
 In typical cohousing fashion, our garages and parking spaces are located on the periphery of our common space so most residents walk through our community to their homes.

-Each home is complete in itself, with kitchen, living and dining area, two or more bedrooms, so that members can choose when they prefer privacy and when they want to participate in community life.
+Each home is complete in itself, with kitchen, living and dining area and two or more bedrooms, so that members can choose when they prefer privacy and when they want to participate in community life.
 At the same time, because our Common House is so well equipped, we don’t need so many things in our individual homes.
-For example, about half of our members have private washers and dryers, while the other half makes use off the Common House laundry room.
+For example, about half of our members have private washers and dryers, while the other half make use of the Common House laundry room.

 What are our common facilities?

-Our shared amenities include a 5000 square foot Common House with a gourmet kitchen, dining room, media room, exercise room, craft room, meditation room, guest room, laundry room, individual storage areas and two bathrooms.
+Our shared amenities include a 5000 square foot Common House with a gourmet kitchen, dining room, media room, exercise room, craft room, meditation room, laundry room, individual storage areas and two bathrooms.
 We have a shared workshop, garden shed, bike shed, and raised garden beds.
-An artist coop has been established in our Common House, where five local artist share studio space and participate in local NOBO (North Boulder Artist Group) activities.
+An artist coop has been established in our Common House, where four local artists share studio space and participate in local NOBO (North Boulder Artist Group) activities.

 How do we use our common house?

 We gather in our common house for many of our communal activities, including twice a week potlucks, sharing circles, social activities and team and community meetings.
 We host parties, outside speakers, and concerts there.
-We sponsor classes in several movement practices, including Tai Chi Chih and Gyrokinesis®.
-The Common House also contains our guest room, individual storage facilities and shared laundry room.
+We offer classes in several movement practices, including Gyrokinesis®.
+The Common House also contains individual storage facilities and a shared laundry room.
 Since the common house is an important extension of each member’s home, members also reserve portions of the Common House for a variety of personal events, including private parties and meetings of outside groups to which they belong, such as book clubs and community groups.
 We also make our Common House available on a fee basis to outside groups and individual practitioners for activities ranging from weddings to local HOA meetings, to massage therapists and other body workers, to cooking and writing classes.
 Our photo gallery includes photos of the Common House, both inside and out.

 How do “common meals” work?